Open-source · MIT · Local-first

 Is it production-ready?

 Treat it as an early, working release.
-The current version is v0.2.0: a real studio you can run today, not a sealed 1.0.
+The current version is v0.3.x: a real studio you can run today, not a sealed 1.0.
 Core surfaces are covered by end-to-end tests, and releases ship as features land.

 How is this different from just using one coding agent?